ubc-library-rc/AI_for_coding/content/1_Orientation.md

 - know how to access and engage with ChatGPT

 ## Where is ChatGPT?
-ChatGPT is a Large Language Model (LLM) that is <a href="https://chatgpt.com/" target="_blank">available online,/a>.
+ChatGPT is a Large Language Model (LLM) that is <a href="https://chatgpt.com/" target="_blank">available online</a>.
 Just like any website, you need to be connected to the internet to use it.

 ## Overview of what it means to “train a model”
 The library has a detailed <a href="https://ubc-library-rc.github.io/llm/" target="_blank">workshop about LLMs</a>, so for this workshop we are not going to get very technical.
 The very simplified version of training a model includes two steps:
 <ol type="1">
-  <li>"the computer" looks at a lot of data to learn the patterns that exist</li>
+  <li>"the computer" looks at a lot of data (training data) to learn the patterns that exist</li>
-  <li>"the computer" takes new data that it has never seen before.
+  <li>"the computer" takes new data that it has never seen before (testing data).
 Then, using what it learned in step 1, "the computer" sees if it can predict what comes next.</li>
 </ol>
 Because LLMs are always improving, "the computer" (the LLM) always goes back to step 1.
 Your brain is a very fancy LLM in a lot of ways.
 For example: